andyzinsser/arbiter-node/README.md

-arbiter
+Arbiter
 ============

-Add betting into your games.
+Add betting to your games.
+More details coming soon.